Sar-thak-3/Extract/Readme.md

 > Why docTR is used?
 * I used docTR model because of very high accuracy as compared to any other OCR and it can very easily judges number and symbols which are essential in high studies.

+> What is the working of Model?
+* Firstly any user uploads their notes in their respective folders which have an option of keeping it private/public.
+* If folder is public the image uploaded in first OCR using docTR and then complete text is send to another Deep Learning model.
+* The deep learning model was created by me from scratch using LSTM, NLP, Convolutional layers, Embeddings.
+* Now the model, filters out the questions from image and store it!

 <br>

 <a name="tech_stack"></a>